Thursday, July 7, 2016

 How is it possible that their concept of future and past “evolved” in a way so diametrically opposed to most other human languages?

 Language scientists have zero evidence for their theory that humans existed for over 100,000 years without being able to speak.
-What they do have evidence for is that at one time, humans spoke a single, complex language.
+What they do have evidence for is that at one time, humans spoke a single, complex language, just as the Bible says.
 Speech is an amazing gift, and an extremely complex and poorly understood field.

 As usual, evolutionists are biting the hand that fed them – using their God-given ability to put together sentences to say there is no God.